jvandenaardweg/coinaly/README.md

 # Simpletrade

-An easy too use mobile "on the go" trade interface for Bittrex.
+An easy too use mobile "on the go" trade interface for Bittrex, because Bittrex did a horrible job in providing a mobile friendly website.

 ## Why?
 I find the Bittrex website not easy to use.
-The mobile version of their website is horrible to use.
+The mobile version of their website is horrible.
 It's cluttered with information and does not visualize the things I want to know on a daily/hourly basis.
 With their API we can do things a little better.

+Don't get me wrong, I love the Bittrex exchange with their offer of alt coins.
+But their website could use a little help.

 ## Setup
 See `package.json` engines for the required dependency versions